 - DIY credit card holder

-This lined zippered pouch tutorial is perfect for beginner sewists that are not too confident in using zippers on larger projects like skirts, blouses or dresses.
+This lined zippered pouch tutorial is perfect for beginner sewers that are not too confident in using zippers on larger projects like skirts, blouses or dresses.
 They are also a great way to use some of your fabric scraps and a wonderful opportunity to get more organized and tidy.
-Also making your own pouches means you get to pick the fabric you like and choose the size you need.
+Also making your own pouches means you get to pick the fabric you like and choose the size you need so extra point for making your own zipper pouch!

 Get FREE access to my entire resource library!